From £202,9009

 19 Mclaren artura rt 2022 rear corner 0

-Whatever the reason, the Artura’s chassis is slightly more prescriptive and surface-sensitive than you might expect it to be.
+The Artura's on-road ride is slightly more prescriptive and surface-sensitive than you might expect it to be, or that Woking's old sport series models perhaps used to be.
 It needs to be in Comfort mode on its suspension to ride with true fluency over a faster cross-country route, with Sport mode best reserved for the smoothest stretches.
 And even in Comfort, the car can fuss and fidget with that little snap of aggression over drains and raised edges at low speed.

 The Artura’s cutaway sills make it easier to get in and out than most supercars, and McLaren’s standard Clubsport seats, though firm in places, are perfectly comfortable over longer distances.

 Needless to say, this is a fairly quiet car at low speed when in Electric mode; less so with the engine running, or at high speeds.
-Our noise meter recorded 72dBA of cabin noise at a 50mph cruise with the engine running, and still 69dBA with it shut down.
+Our noise meter recorded 72dBA of cabin noise at a 50mph cruise with the engine running, and still 69dBA with it shut down (2022 Artura coupe).
 For context, a typical family hatchback cruises with 65-68dBA of cabin noise at that speed – and those cars don’t have super-rigid carbonfibre chassis tubs, of course.

 MPG & RUNNING COSTS